systemd/systemd/docs/CODING_STYLE.md

 - Use `goto` for cleaning up, and only use it for that. i.e. you may only jump to the end of a function, and little else.
 Never jump backwards!

-- Public API calls (i.e. functions exported by our shared libraries) must be marked `_public_` and need to be prefixed with `sd_`.
-No other functions should be prefixed like that.

 - For every function you add, think about whether it is a "logging" function or a "non-logging" function.
 "Logging" functions do logging